EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 not an annex to litigation, but an alternative method for dispute resolution.
-Treating arbitration as if it were an appendage to adjudication is a mistake that would undermine the very purpose of arbitration --- "the provision of a relatively quick, efficient and informal means of private dispute settlement."
+Treating arbitration as if it were an appendage to adjudication is a mistake that would undermine the very purpose of arbitration---"the provision of a relatively quick, efficient and informal means of private dispute settlement."
 Parties agree to arbitration to avoid litigation; they voluntarily surrender judicial remedies in favor of an extrajudicial process.